|Pennsylvania State University

 - Production, and Biology and Control of Plant Diseases

-Focused on providing attainable educational opportunities for the working professional, Murray State University offers ongoing admission to its online Masters of Science program.
-Taken through the Huston School of Agriculture, the degree offers specialties in a variety of fields including Agribusiness Economics, Agriculture Education, and Sustainable Agriculture.
+Focused on providing attainable educational opportunities for the working professional, Murray State University offers an Online Master of Science in Agriculture with an emphasis in Agribusiness Economics program.
+Taken through the Hutson School of Agriculture, the degree offers specialties in a variety of fields, also including Agriculture Education and Sustainable Agriculture.
 Interested students may also pursue a certificate program in Veterinary Hospital Management.

 Course material is delivered through the interactive online platform Canvas Course Management where students can post to class discussions and ask questions.